What are registration overrides?

 - Once logged into CLIQ, under Academic on the header, click Advisees.

-- Your list of advisees will appear and the far right-hand column will contain the Alternate PIN.
-NOTE: If that column is blank for a particular student, that student is not required to enter an Alternate PIN when choosing classes.
+- Your list of advisees will appear and at the bottom of the Id column, for the student, will be the Alternate PIN.
+NOTE: If that is blank for a particular student, that student is not required to enter an Alternate PIN when choosing classes.

 - -and- on the Advisee Listing on Banner Self-Service.
 Once you have logged in to the Gateway and are on the SSB Button:

 - From the Main Menu, select Faculty & Advisors